hynek/prometheus-async/.github/CONTRIBUTING.md

 ### Changelog

-If your change is noteworthy, there needs to be a changelog entry in `CHANGELOG.rst` so our users can learn about it!
+If your change is noteworthy, there needs to be a changelog entry in `CHANGELOG.md` so our users can learn about it!

 - As with other docs, please use [semantic newlines] in the changelog.
-- Wrap symbols like modules, functions, or classes into double backticks so they are rendered in a `monospace font`.
+- Wrap symbols like modules, functions, or classes into backticks so they are rendered in a `monospace font`.
 - Wrap arguments into asterisks like in docstrings:
   `Added new argument *an_argument*.`
 - If you mention functions or other callables, add parentheses at the end of their names: `prometheus_async.func()` or `prometheus_async.Class.method()`.